 The lens was stuck closed when I first got this camera, but figuring I had nothing to lose, I gave it a bit of encouragement with a tiny screwdriver.
 It still sounds a bit gritty and bears the scars, but I got a nice, functioning camera for a lot less than you’d usually pay for one of these.

 The Lumix has 16 megapixels, the highest being tested here, but that isn’t really what is important.
 If that was all we were testing then it would have won already.
-I take pictures primarily for display on a screen, which I prefer over having prints as they are automatically backlit and look brighter.
-A typical screen resolution is about…2 megapixels.
+I take pictures primarily for display on a screen, which I prefer over having prints as they are automatically backlit so look brighter.
+A typical screen resolution is about…2 megapixels, even a new 4k TV is only 8 megapixels.

 Fuji Finepix Z20fd